marleen101/Introduction-to-digital-humanities-and-social-analytics_group3/Project Proposal.md

 - Which variables does it contain;
 - What technical format is it in, can you handle that, or can you transform it to a format you can handle;

-Research question
+### Research question
-- what sort of questions (related to your research) could you use this dataset and for what sort of questions is it unusable.
+- What sort of questions (related to your research) could you use this dataset and for what sort of questions is it unusable.
-- (re)formulate your research question so that you can answer it with the dataset.
+- (Re)formulate your research question so that you can answer it with the dataset.
 *Note:
 You may need to reconsider this point when you make your plan because working with the data will give you new insights.*